-LeadingAge staff met with David Vargas, director of the Real Estate Assessment Center (REAC), and his senior staff in early December 2012 to hear more about the launch of the latest upgrades to the Physical Assessment Sub System (PASS) system, referred to as DCD 4.0, which is being celebrated as it incorporates years of recommended and negotiated improvements to the physical inspection protocol, from the dictionary of deficiency definitions to a scoring cap on points lost to individual items.
+The latest upgrades to the Physical Assessment Sub System (PASS) system, referred to as DCD 4.0, was formally announced in December 2012.
+It has been praised by many because it incorporates years of recommended and negotiated improvements to the physical inspection protocol -- from the dictionary of deficiency definitions to a scoring cap on points lost to individual items.

-The new system goes live for U.S. Department of Housing and Urban Development (HUD) multifamily properties in January 2013.
+The new system went live for U.S. Department of Housing and Urban Development (HUD) multifamily properties in January 2013.

 DCD 4.0 was created in response to industry requirements, years of negotiated changes in the dictionary of deficiency definitions, including a long-advocated scoring cap for individual elements, and because the original infrastructure needed to be updated.
 This marks the first major upgrade since the 2.3 software was launched in 2000.

 Features of the new version include enhanced functionality (the system now guides the inspector through a series of drop-downs in the decision-making process – like Turbo-Tax), and allows for specific identification of every defect with associated details in enhanced “comments” sections (which means inspectors will now be able to make note of multiple deficiencies in one area.).

 Public versions of the software are available for owners to use, to better understand or use in their own properties.

 The inspection summary reports will also look different, and are expected to be easier to read and understand.
 Check out this video created by REAC for education purposes:

 REAC has worked hard to post a range of resources to educate stakeholders on the various changes, including launching an online training program to replace the earlier 3-day in-person training (though some may yet be offered), and a number of online YouTube videos to demonstrate and explain the new processes.